We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Also known as allergic conjunctivitis, eye allergies occur when irritating substances get into the eye.
 The body responds to these substances by producing histamines, which can cause burning eyes.

-Common triggers of eye allergies include dust, pollen, smoke, perfumes, pet dander, and foods.
+Common triggers of eye allergies include dust, pollen, mold spores, smoke, perfumes, pet dander, and foods.

 - itching of the eyes

-Overexposure to the ultraviolet (UV) light from the sun’s rays can cause eye sunburn, which is also known as photokeratitis.
+Overexposure to the UV light from the sun’s rays can cause eye sunburn, which is also known as photokeratitis.

 - light sensitivity